iuravic/duktig-skeleton-web-app/README.md

 <a name="about"></a>
 # About

 The `duktig-skeleton-web-app` is a starting point for developing your own applications with the Duktig framework.
-It is founded on the [`duktig-core`](https://github.com/iuravic/duktig-core) package, and it provides it with all its necessary dependencies.
-The skeleton application also contains functional examples of most of the Duktig framework's major features.
+It is founded on the [`duktig-core`](https://github.com/iuravic/duktig-core) package, and it provides all its necessary dependencies.
+The skeleton application also contains functional examples of the Duktig framework's major features.

 <a name="duktig-core-package"></a>
 ## `duktig-core` package